-- All incidents involving intimate care must be recorded straight away in the book in the Medical Room.
+- When dealing with intimate care it is imperative that another staff member is aware of where the intimate care is taking place, what intimate care is required and who with.
+This should be communicated in a sensitive way. - Intimate care should only be dealt with by staff.
+No volunteers should be asked to deal with or assist with intimate care issues. - All incidents involving intimate care must be recorded straight away in the book in the Medical Room.
 The minimum information to be kept is the date and time, the name of the child, the adults in attendance, the nature of the incident, the action taken and any concerns or issues. - If a child has received intimate care then a letter will be sent home to the parents at the end of the day detailing the nature of the intimate care. - In the event of a child being ill then staff will contact their parents for collection.
-While waiting for collection it is appropriate for staff to assist the child with cleaning themselves. - If a child denies soiling or wetting, but it is suspected then children should not be forced to prove otherwise.
+While waiting for collection it is appropriate for staff to assist the child with cleaning themselves. - Pupils will be supported to achieve the highest level of independence possible, according to their individual condition and abilities.
+For wet accidents children will be encouraged to change themselves in a toilet cubicle with a staff member available for support. - We encourage the children to inform us when they have wet or soiled themselves. - If a child denies soiling or wetting, but it is suspected then children should not be forced to prove otherwise.
 However we also recognise that it is important that children are not left in wet or soiled clothes.
 In this event parents should be contacted and the problem discussed.
-Parents are then welcome to attend to their child themselves. - Intimate care arrangements will be discussed with parents/carers on a regular basis and recorded on the care plan where intimate care is regular and/or expected. - The needs and wishes of children and parents will be taken into account wherever possible, within the constraints of staffing and equal opportunities legislation.
+Parents are then welcome to attend to their child themselves. - Intimate care arrangements will be discussed with parents/carers on a regular basis and recorded on the care plan where intimate care is regular and/or expected. - The needs and wishes of children and parents will be taken into account wherever possible, within the constraints of staffing and equal opportunities legislation. - Before offsite visits, the pupil's individual intimate care plan will be amended to include procedures relevant to the destination. - All records regarding intimate care including care plans and logs will be kept in line with General Data Protection Regulations.